Hello, my name is Mario.

 And this is my blog.

-I've been writing on here since 2002.
-Work wise, I am the Chief Marketing Officer at the University of Montana, teach in the business school and am the founder of IdeaMensch.
+I’ve been writing on here since 2002.
+Work wise, I am the Chief Marketing Officer of GeniusLink, teach at the University of Montana and am the founder of IdeaMensch.
 I am also the author of the books Someone Needs To and 365 which are meant to help people bring their ideas to life.
 Last but not least, I am the creator of Unbelievab.ly which is a publishing experiment run in my classes.

-My twenties were spent running digital divisions for awesome ad agencies (WDCW + R2CGroup) up and down the West Coast (Montana, Seattle, LA, Portland, LA).
+My twenties and early thirties were spent being the CMO at the University of Montana and before that running digital divisions for awesome ad agencies (WDCW + R2CGroup) up and down the West Coast (Seattle, LA, Portland, LA).
 Client experience include brands such as P&G, General Mills, Home Depot, Disney, Epson, Western Digital, Chase, Cedars Sinai and dozens more.
-I also did an Ironman, spent a year practicing the 4-hour work week while living in Europe, published (not wrote) a book about how to write complaint letters and drove across all lower 48-states organizing events for entrepreneurs along the way.
+In between, I did an Ironman, walked the John Muir Trail, spent a year practicing the 4-hour work week while living in Europe, and drove across all lower 48-states organizing events for entrepreneurs along the way.
 My ideas and ventures have been featured in the New York Times, Wall Street Journal, CNN, Mashable and the Westfaelischen Rundschau.
 Fools.

-In my free time, I fly fish, play soccer, run, farm, do triathlons, cyclocross, swim, lift, rock climb, backpack, play racquetball and do Crossfit.
-Oddly enough, I am mostly bad at all the above.
+In my free time, I fly fish, play soccer, run, farm, do triathlons, cyclocross, swim, lift, rock climb, backpack, play racquetball and go to Costco.
+When I start sneezing, I cannot stop.

-I own a red house, a red car and a red scooter (RIP).
+I own a red house, a red car and a black Vespa.
 My favorite color is orange.

 In The Media